• Share this on:

 Maintain temperature during post-harvest and product handling

 Pre-cooling is an essential process in maintaining the quality of strawberries.
-To conserve strawberries during storage and transport, the relative moisture must be 90-95% or even higher and the temperature must be around 0 ºC.
-The use of small packing improves conservation.
+To conserve strawberries during storage and transport, the relative moisture must be 90–95% and the best temperature is between 0 and 2 °C. Using small packing improves conservation.

 Offer different packaging options